-HORT 250 Internship
+HORT 250 Horticulture Internship II

 On-the-job training in Horticulture related areas during the summer semester.
-Prerequisite: Must meet the Department requirements and/or consent of instructor.
-[C]
+Prerequisite: Must meet the See page 145 for explanation Department requirements and/or consent of instructor.

-HORT 265 Sustainable Marketing and Management 2 hours
+HORT 265 Sustainable Marketing and Management (Spring) 2 hours